A consumer proposal is quickly becoming a popular alternative to bankruptcy due to its lesser impact on your credit and financial future.

 Consumer Proposal is a matter of public record.
 This means that if someone wants information on your consumer proposal, they can visit Industry Canada’s website and search for your name in the Bankruptcy Insolvency Records.
 A fee of $8 is required.

 How does a consumer proposal affect future employment?

 If your employer is one of your creditors, they will naturally be informed.
 In addition, if you work or are seeking employment in the finance industry and your terms of employment state you can’t hold your position while insolvent, you will need to tell your employer.
 Also, when applying for positions that require you to be bondable, this could create a problem.

 Contact us for more information about consumer proposal and help with your debt

 We have been helping consumers get debt relief since 1994.
-If you aren’t sure if filing a consumer proposal is the right debt solution for you, we can help.
-Contact us today or call 1-888-753-2227 for a confidential appointment with one of our accredited counsellors.
-We’re happy to sit down with you and review your entire financial situation and provide realistic solutions.
-We’ll answer your questions about how to manage your debt and become debt free.
+If you aren’t sure if a consumer proposal is the right debt solution for you, we can help.
+Contact us today for a free, confidential consultation with one of our accredited counsellors.